top of page

 2. The Enchantments (Colchuck lake)

-Of course this list would not be complete without the Enchantments or Colchuck lake!
-If you're interested in the lowdown on the whole hike i have an entire blog post about my time thru-hiking the enchantments in one day!
-Permits are near impossible to obtain for camping, so you'll most likely be hiking in one day.
-21 miles of pure beautiful terrain.
+Permits are nearly impossible to obtain for camping, so you'll most likely be hiking in one day.
+21 miles of pure, beautiful terrain.
 It's one of my favorite bucket list experiences I've done.
 There's a huge sense of camaraderie among other hikers as everyone is seeking to accomplish it for whatever reasons they have!
 It's very exciting, but also extremely physically taxing.
 Do not attempt unless you are well trained and prepared!
 You'll need to replenish calories halfway through the hike; imagine you are almost running a full marathon and prepare as you would for that!
-No dogs sadly, but your dog will thank you that they didn't have to do this.
-Alternatively you can hike to the super pretty blue lake, Colchuck Lake, without doing Aasgard's pass.
+No dogs, sadly, but your dog will thank you for not having to do this.
+Alternatively, you can hike to the super pretty blue lake, Colchuck Lake, without doing Aasgard's Pass.

 3. Ptarmigan ridge Trail to mt baker